 |The reason she is angry is because she was in the dark about the proper way to apply her blush.
 Don’t make her same mistake.|

 Blush is one cosmetic that can make you look healthier, more rested, and even younger looking to work almost magical results for any face, especially for an aging one.
 If used improperly, this same beauty essential could also work against you.
-To avoid falling into that trap, there are some common things that you need to avoid.
+To avoid falling into that trap, there are some common things that you need to avoid those blush blunders that age a face.

 Make sure you are not applying your blusher in the wrong place too low on your cheeks because this area is meant for contouring only.
 Wrongly placing color here piles on the age with how it can artificially drag the face down.
 Instead, try moving your blush higher up on the cheekbones.